OWASP/Docker-Security/D03 - Network Separation and Firewalling.md

 If the network is segmented and not flat it is quite a task.
 Network information is best to request beforehand.

 Just reading the output from host-based firewalls like `iptables -t nat -L -nv` and  `iptables -L -nv` becomes a tedious task. _The_ tool for network scanning and discovery is nmap [1].
 If the network is not flat you probably want to scan from different source IPs.
 That could be hosts and/or a specially crafted docker container containing nmap.
 Depending on the capabilities preconfigured and whether TCP connect scans suffice you maybe need to allow nmap in a container to send raw packets (`cap_net_raw`).
+Find out especially whether your host(s) or your orchestration tool have the neccessary protection from the deployed microservices on a network layer.

 ## References